ThirVondukr/passlib/docs/password_hash_api.rst

         and :attr:`~PasswordHash.context_kwds`.
         Examples of common keywords include ``rounds`` and ``salt_size``.

-    :type config: str
-    :param config:

-        This optional parameter can be used provide an existing password hash, and it's salt & configuration options will be used to hash the new password.
-        This option is mutually exclusive with all :attr:`~PasswordHash.setting_kwds`.

-        .. versionadded:: 1.7

     :returns:
         Resulting password hash, encoded in an algorithm-specific format.
         This will always be an instance of :class:`!str`